-Unlike typical regulators, the 15575-R solar panel regulator has been specially designed to draw no power from the leisure battery when the solar panel is not generating power.
-This features is desirable especially in winter months when a normal regulator can gradually discharge the leisure battery.
+Unlike typical regulators, the factory fitted solar panel regulator has been specially designed to draw no power from the leisure battery when the solar panel is not generating power.
+This feature is desirable especially in winter months when a normal regulator can gradually discharge the leisure battery.